raspberrypilearning/stamping-app/en/step_7.md

 I can plan a graphical user interface to help a user navigate an app
 --- /task ---
 --- task ---
-I can work between the code and Sprites and/or Backdrops to make an effective app
+I can experiment between code and design to make an effective project
 --- /task ---
 --- task ---
 I received comments about my shared project from the Scratch community